 - Transcripts of coursework completed outside of the United States must be sent in a sealed envelope directly from the institution.
 If the transcript is not in English, we require two versions: a) the indigenous language and b) translated to English by the institution.
 High school coursework includes grade nine.
 If grade nine was completed in middle school, transcripts from that school must be sent as well.

-- Educational System: You must graduate with a valid secondary school leaving certificate (for example, IB Diploma, U.S. high school diploma, GCE (A-Level), Chinese Senior Secondary Certificate, etc.).
+- Educational System: You must graduate with a valid secondary school leaving certificate (for example, IB Diploma, U.S. high school diploma, GCE Advanced Level (A-Level), Chinese Senior Secondary Certificate, etc.)

 If your country’s secondary education system is 13 years long, you must complete all 13 years before entering UC Santa Barbara.
 You must graduate from secondary school in your home country, earning a certificate of completion that enables you to attend a university in your country.
 Admission to UC Santa Barbara is not offered prior to completion of the 13th year.

-- International Baccalaureate: Students pursuing the IB Diploma curriculum are required to complete 5 exams, with an average score of “5” and no individual score below a “4” with at least two exams taken at the higher level (HL.)
+- International Baccalaureate: Students pursuing the IB Diploma curriculum are required to complete 6 exams, with an average score of “5” and no individual score below a “4” with at least 3 exams taken at the higher level (HL).
 The IB diploma must be awarded with a score of “30” or higher.
 Diplomas earned with a score below “30” do not meet conditions of admission.
-All official scores and diploma records from the IB testing service must be submitted by July 15, 2021.
+All official scores and diploma records from the IB testing service must be submitted by July 15, 2023.

 Notify our office immediately if in your senior year, or in your external examinations, you:

 - receive any “D” or “F” grades or equivalent;